FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 value of Limerick’s towns and villages such as Adare, Kilmallock and Askeaton and seek

+opportunities to enhance their tourism potential’
+---
-opportunities to enhance their tourism potential’--- Some Elected Members highlighted that other towns and village names be also included, or else
+Some Elected Members highlighted that other towns and village names be also included, or else

 not refer specifically to the names of actual towns and villages in the amendment.
 After